lightla/liteerp/readme.md

 The project is designed for scalability, multi-business support, maintainability, and high performance.
 It has extremely low framework dependencies.

+LiteERP is built with a simple and “pure core” philosophy.
+Instead of trying to cover every possible business scenario, it focuses on essential operational workflows and keeps them clear, predictable, and easy to maintain.

+Compared to comprehensive platforms like Odoo, LiteERP intentionally stays lightweight.
+This makes it easier to deploy, understand, and adapt — especially for small teams and internal use.

+LiteERP invoices are operational invoices, not tax invoices.
+They help you manage sales, payments, and customers — not replace accounting or government e-invoicing software.

 ---

 ## 📦 Document